-- 5.1 All members of staff will be aware that abuse, neglect and safeguarding issues are rarely standalone events that can be given a specific label and multiple issues often overlap one another. - 5.2 All staff members will be aware of the indicators of abuse and the appropriate action to take following a pupil being identified as at potential risk of abuse or neglect. - 5.3 When identifying pupils at risk of potential harm, staff members will look out for a number of indicators including, but not limited to, the following: - Injuries in unusual places, such as bite marks on the neck, that are also inconsistent with their age - Lack of concentration and acting withdrawn - Knowledge ahead of their age, e.g. sexual knowledge. - Use of explicit language - Fear of abandonment - Depression and low self-esteem. - 5.4 All members of staff will be aware of the indicators of peer-on-peer abuse, such as those in relation to bullying, gender-based violence, sexual assaults and sexting. - 5.5 All staff will be aware of the necessary procedures to follow to prevent peer-on-peer abuse, as outlined in the Trust's Anti-Bullying Policy. - 5.6 All staff will be aware of the behaviours linked to drug taking, alcohol abuse, truancy and sexting, and will understand that these put pupils in danger. - 5.7 Staff members will be aware of the effects of a pupil witnessing an incident of abuse, such as witnessing domestic violence at home.
+- 5.1 All members of staff will be aware that abuse, neglect and safeguarding issues are rarely standalone events that can be given a specific label and multiple issues often overlap one another. - 5.2 All staff members will be aware of the indicators of abuse and the appropriate action to take following a pupil being identified as at potential risk of abuse or neglect. - 5.3 When identifying pupils at risk of potential harm, staff members will look out for a number of indicators including, but not limited to, the following: - Injuries in unusual places, such as bite marks on the neck, that are also inconsistent with their age - Lack of concentration and acting withdrawn

+- Knowledge ahead of their age, e.g. sexual knowledge. - Use of explicit language - Fear of abandonment - Depression and low self-esteem. - 5.4 All members of staff will be aware of the indicators of peer-on-peer abuse, such as those in relation to bullying, gender-based violence, sexual assaults and sexting. - 5.5 All staff will be aware of the necessary procedures to follow to prevent peer-on-peer abuse. - 5.6 All staff will be aware of the behaviours linked to drug taking, alcohol abuse, truancy and sexting, and will understand that these put pupils in danger. - 5.7 Staff members will be aware of the effects of a pupil witnessing an incident of abuse, such as witnessing domestic violence at home. - 5.8 All staff are aware that mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect, or exploitation.
+Staff are not expected or trained to diagnose mental health conditions or issues, but may notice behaviours that may be of concern.
+Where staff have a mental health concern about a child that may also be a safeguarding concern, they should raise the issue by informing the designated safeguarding lead or a deputy.